Guidance Patrol: Armita Geravand incident

-In October 2023, a 17-year-old Iranian girl, Armita Geravand, fell into coma and was declared brain dead after an alleged encounter with morality police officers.
-The incident sparked outrage and criticism from human rights groups and social media users, who compared it to the death of Mahsa Amini in 2022.
+In October 2023, a 17-year-old Iranian girl, Armita Geravand, fell into a coma and was declared brain dead after an encounter with morality police officers.
+The incident sparked widespread international condemnation, outrage, and criticism from human rights groups and social media users, who compared it to the death of Mahsa Amini in 2022.
 Iran denied that Geravand was harmed by the officers and said her condition was due to a pre-existing illness.